kevinychen/snap2/README.md

 To generate the Wikinet, go to the [snap-server](snap-server) directory and run `./gradlew generateWikinet`.
 Note that this needs to download about 50 files of about 20GB data total (~150GB uncompressed), so may take many hours.

 After the Wikinet is generated, the methods in the [Wikinet.java](snap-server/src/main/java/com/kyc/snap/wikinet/Wikinet.java) file and the Python [wikinet](snap-python/wikinet.py) functions can be used.

-### Apps Script

-To use Snap with Google Sheets, create a new project and copy the `Code.gs` and HTML files in [this directory](snap-apps-script/).
-Then publish the project and install it:

-1. Open the Publish menu and select "Deploy as Sheets add-on..."

-1. Fill in the information and click "Update web store draft", then "Publish changes".
-Wait a few minutes for the changes to propagate.

-1. Click "Return to Dashboard" in the resulting screen, click the add-on in your listings, and click "Free" to install.
-The Snap add-on can now be added to any of your Google Sheets by opening the Add-ons menu and selecting "Manage add-ons...".

 ### Python